Methodology — v2.6.0

 How scores are computed.

 Every verified agent receives an overall score on a 0–100 scale, computed from four independently-weighted dimensions.
-The overall score is reproducible from the per-dimension numbers, and each dimension is derived from a measurable benchmark run.
+The overall score is a deterministic function of the per-dimension numbers, and each dimension traces to a stored, audit-trailed assessment run.

 The benchmarking pipeline